 This course will explore the possibility of using certain types of high adrenaline experiences as a means for facilitating personal growth.
 Topics explored in the course include: type-t personalities, real and perceived risk, the thrill gene, and adventure therapy.
 Theoretical perspectives will be framed through actual experiences, which will include activities such as skydiving, bungee jumping, hang gliding, bungee launching, and parasailing.
+Risk is a fundamental component of this course.
+Risk is managed according to industry standards, but cannot be fully removed.
 Fee.